Loans

 Situations That May Delay or Cancel Your Loan

-- Enrollment in late start (12-Week and 2nd 8-Week) courses may delay your loan until after these classes start.
+- Enrollment in late start, courses taken during the 2nd 8-Weeks of the semester, may delay your loan until after these classes start.

-- Change in your enrollment status may require a recalculation of your loan eligibility.
+- Changes in your enrollment may require a recalculation of your loan eligibility.

 - Dropping below six credit hours will result in the cancellation of undisbursed loan funds.